Single band VLBI absolute astrometry: Conclusions

 The findings can be summarized as follows:

-\begin{enumerate} \item In a case when an experiment was recorded at two widely separated bands, but a fraction of sources were detected at one band only, estimation of the TEC bias in a form of an expansion over B-spline basis using dual-band data and then applying that bias in addition to GNSS TEC provides an unbiased estimates of sources positions.
+\begin{enumerate} \item In a case when an experiment was recorded at two widely separated bands, but a fraction of sources were detected at one band only, estimation of the TEC bias in a form of an expansion over the B-spline basis using dual-band data and then applying that bias to GNSS TEC maps provides an unbiased estimates of sources positions.
 The stochastic model that describes residual errors of TEC bias adjustment predicts an increase of positions errors with an accuracy of 15\%.
 No remaining systematic errors were found.
 This approach provides source positions with the lowest uncertainties with respect to other approaches.

-\item In a case of single-band observations, path delay is computed using GNSS TEC maps.
-Using the thin spherical shell model at the ionosphere height 450~km above the mean Earth's radius causes a strong systematic bias in declination that reaches 1~mas at 8~GHz an 12~mas at 2.3~GHz.
-This bias can be virtually eliminated when a)~the modified ionospheric mapping function with parameters $\Delta H=56.7~{\rm km},\, \alpha=0.9782,\, k=0.85$ is used; and b)~the empirical de-bias correction is applied.
+\item In a case of single-band observations, path delays are computed using GNSS TEC maps.
+The thin spherical shell model of the ionosphere with the constant height 450~km above the mean Earth's radius causes a strong systematic bias in declinations that reaches 1~mas at 8~GHz an 12~mas at 2.3~GHz.
+This bias can be virtually eliminated when a)~the modified ionospheric mapping function with parameters $\Delta H=$56.7~{\rm km},\, $\alpha=0.9782,$\, $k=0.85$ is used; and b)~the empirical de-bias correction is applied.

 \item Ionospheric errors are mainly multiplicative.